cpopp/Serialization/README.md

 Serialization
 =========

 An experimental serializer with a design that lies somewhere between built-in serialization and something like a custom writeExternal method for each object in terms of flexibility and compactness.
+(TODO: finish off deserialization code)

 Basic Approach
 ----